galindo89/to-do-list/README.md

 I declare that this README and the associated code are my original work.
 Any references to external sources have been properly credited.

 ### Media
 Background image sourced from a generated image via [DALL·E](https://openai.com/dall-e).
 Icons sourced from Font Awesome.
+Favicon generated via [WEBWIZARD](https://webwizard.ie/favicon/from-text/).

 ### Acknowledgments